outsidedav/swift/data/object.md

 Server-side encryption is always ON for customer data.
 Compared to the hashing that is required in authentication, and the erasure coding, encryption is not a significant part of the processing cost of Cloud Object Storage.

-You can provide your own key for encryption since SSE-C is supported in {{site.data.keyword.cos_full_notm}}, but the responsibility is on you to manage your key, provide the key for storing, and retrieving the data.
+You can provide your own key for encryption since SSE-C is supported in {{site.data.keyword.cos_full_notm}}.
+However, the responsibility is on you to manage and provide the key for storing, and retrieve the data.

 ## Resiliency

 When you create a bucket, you must select a resiliency level (cross-region or regional).
 Based on your selection, your data is dispersed, and stored across multiple geographic locations.

-Regional resiliency is for low latency and your data is distributed in 3 centers within a single region.
+Regional resiliency is for low latency and your data is distributed in three centers within a single region.
 Cross region resiliency if for mission critical availability and your data is stored in 3 or more different regions.
 Cross region offers geographic resiliency and is available across multiple endpoints.
 Consider your application needs to decide between the two.

 ### Geographies